Nested Control Structures

 You've learned how to make decisions with conditionals (Lessons 1-2) and automate repetition with loops (Lessons 3-4).
 Now it's time to combine these tools to solve more complex problems that require both decision-making and repetition working together.

-Think of nested control structures like a set of Russian nesting dolls: each layer contains another layer inside.
-When you nest an if statement inside a loop, or a loop inside another loop, you create powerful patterns that can solve multi-step problems.
+Think of nested control structures like boxes inside boxes.
+You open a big box, and inside it there’s a smaller one, and inside that, another one.
+Each layer fits inside the previous one.
+In the same way, when you place an if statement inside a loop, or a loop inside another loop, you build powerful structures that can handle multi-step, layered problems.

 - Checking multiple criteria before making a decision (nested